TheFreck/BubbleTrader/README.md

 # Bubble-Trader
 In this project I attempt to recreate a stock market using random agents as traders.
 The goal is to build a game that simulates day trading as realistically as possible.

+## Update: Materialize started misbehaving so I am switching to Bootstrap which is going slowly.

 ## What Is Going On Inside
 There are three main components.
 ### Trading Floor